nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

     privateKeySecretRef:
       # Secret resource that will be used to store the account's private key.
       name: issuer-account-key
-    # Add a single challenge solver, HTTP01 using NGF
+    # Add a single challenge solver, HTTP01 using NGINX Gateway Fabric
     solvers:
     - http01:
         gatewayHTTPRoute: